allenhwkim/angularjs-google-maps/README.md

 - $scope.map
 - $scope.markers as a hash
 - $scope.shapes as a hash
-- $scope.infoWindow as a hash
 - $scope.markerCluster as a hash

-In case your map directive scope is different from your controller scope, there are event emitted when each is initialized.
-There are three events emitted;
+In case your map directive scope is different from your controller scope, there is an event emitted when a map is initialized.

-- `mapInitialized`
-- `markersInitialized`
-- `shpaesInitialized`
-- `infoWindowInitialized`
-- `markerClusterInitialized`
+- `mapsInitialized`

 Example Usage:

     app.controller('parentParentController', function($scope) {
-      $scope.$on('mapInitialized', function(event, map) {
+      $scope.$on('mapsInitialized', function(event, maps) {
-        map.setCenter( .... )
+        maps[0].setCenter( .... )
         ..
       });
     });